Relationship Counselling for Both

 In addition to helping you reduce the frequency and intensity of your negative interactions, Dr. Gross will help you revive your love relationship with exercises that stimulate expressions of praise and appreciation to each other on a regular basis during your relationship therapy season.
 He works with you on exercises that help you reveal to your partner your emotional needs.
 He will encourage a commitment from each of you to attend to and fulfill those stated needs as much as possible and engage in enjoyable activities which will enhance your relationship and serve to blend you as a couple.

 Click here for " The Hidden Agenda in Marriage."

-I Offer Daytime, Evening & Occasional Weekend Hours, Prompt Return of Calls, and Emergency Appointments Upon Request.
+I Offer Daytime, Evening & Occasional Weekend Hours; Emergency Appointments Upon Request.